imrafaelmerino/JIO/README.md

 Functional Programming is all about working with pure functions and values.
 That's all. **However, where FP especially shines is dealing with effects**.

-But, what is an effect?
+But what is an effect?

 First take a look at the following piece of code: